-to Change 5 uniquizes the number of If salgurated produces the sets of segments which will share works, I fisherating may not lead to a minimum area reading.
-An off ont to con ma flore legens to be used in given channels.
-Inculsing in less channel segments may rol medicontes the distribution of the top and bettern of felt and right may not be optimal. too the community educt try to optimize the distribution of top reechs and hotogo with 1864.
-It only minimizes their som.
-In "wrong" distribution might result in traff-unliked chargels.
-In addition our orginal choice of pada for ichel consections is no longer sufficient to flact Videous Communication en garamanas resul a shows that the optimal nating has and all four sides of the compenced,
+To Custor 5 universes the number of If subgreather blockwes the sets of segments which will share tracks. formating may not lead to a minimum acca reading.
+An aff sati to smaller a more legens to be used in grane channels, resulting in less channel segments may not werthings for To the top and bettom or left and right may not be optimal ejum mand-aut policy by to optimize the distribution of top reachs and buttern with the used.
+It usly minimizes their som.
+The "wrong" distribution might result in traff-unliked chargeds.
+In addition our orginal choice of pada for ichel consections is no longer sufficient to find a V.S. come V. Lendron band R. pan gantabalisti resti v shows that the optimal nartine its side at mid all four sides of the comprehent.

-The algorithm presented in Chapter 5 finds an optimal routing when consin restrictions are placed on the problem and on the allowed routing pasts.
-In this shaper, we have discussed the repercussions of removing some of these restrictions.
-When we allow solutions which use only two layers but allow horizontal and sortical segments on both layers or which use more than two layers the allow horizontal and sortical segments on both layers or which use more than two layers the algorithm at longer always finds an optimal solution.
+The algorithm presented in Chapter 5 finds an optimal course when corsin restrictions are placed on the problem and on the allowed routing pades.
+In this chapter we have discussed the represents of removing some of these restrictions.
+When we allow solutions which use only even layers but allow herizomal and sertical segments on both layers or which use more than two layers, the algorithm as longer always finds as optimal solution.
 In these cases the algorithm may be considered a heuristic algorithm.
-The algorithm limits the range of solutions it considers but finds an optimal solution within this limited set.
-When two layers are used for both horizontal and vertical agenciars, we have of the number of nodes for that side.
-Therefore, the ratio of the number of channels used on a side by the assignment technique to the number of channels used on a side by an optimal assignment is at most $4H/2H-1 + 4H/n_s$.
+The algorithm liquids the range of solutions it considers but finds an optimal solution within this limited set.
+When two layers are used for both increased and vertical experience, we have of the number of nodes for that side.
+Therefore, the ratio of the number of channels used on a side by the assignment technique to the the number of channels used on a side by an optimal assignment is at most $4H/2H-1 + 4H/n_s$.
 For $2 \le H < 1/12n_s$, this ratio is less than three.
 It is reasonable to expect n_s to be much larger that H, since we do expect to have many more interconnections, and therefore, segments, than layers for interconnect.